You can get your invoices at any time from Toolbox. This includes all previous invoices if you need them for tax purposes.

 We've calculated this example based on the typical percentage of broadband data the average household uses on a range of common online activities - you may choose to spend more or less time on different activities, and your actual experience may differ depending on the amount of data required by any one activity such as varying download/upload size and image/video quality.

-Online activity Avg. % monthly data used for activity Estimated data per hour for activity Example of usage in a typical week
+Online activity Avg. % monthly data used for activity Estimated data per hour for activity Example weekly usage - 30GB/mth peak data plan Example weekly usage - 45GB/mth peak data plan Example weekly usage - 60GB/mth peak data plan

 Web browsing and emails 10% 0.09GB/hour 8.3 hours/week 12.5 hours/week 16.66 hours/week